Large Sample Mean-Field Stochastic Optimization: Appendix

 \section{Appendix}

-\theequation{A.\arabic{equation}} This Appendix provides a miscellaneous of technical results, along with the corresponding proofs, that are used to derive propositions and theorems in the main body of the paper.
+\theequation{A.\arabic{equation}} This Appendix provides proofs to some of the propositions and lemmas stated in the main body.
+Additionally, it provides a miscellaneous of technical results, along with the corresponding proofs, which are used to derive proofs of propositions and theorems stated in the main body of the paper. \begin{proof}[Proof of Proposition~\ref{prop:reaxed-sol}] Without loss of generality, we assume that $\alpha_N=\inf_{Q\in{\cal Q}(\nu)}J_N(Q)<+\infty$.
+In view of \eqref{eq:control2Q}, let $(Q_k)_{k=1}^{\infty}\subset{\cal Q}(\nu)$ be a minimizing sequence such that